schettino/react-request-hook/README.md

 ### request

 The `request` function allows you to define the response type coming from it.
-It also helps on creating a good pattern on defining your api calls and the expected results.
-It's just a identity function that accepts the request config and returns it.
-Both useRequest and useResource extract the expected and annotated type definition and resolve it on the `response.data` field.
+It also helps with creating a good pattern on defining your API calls and the expected results.
+It's just an identity function that accepts the request config and returns it.
+Both `useRequest` and `useResource` extract the expected and annotated type definition and resolve it on the `response.data` field.

 ```tsx
 const api = {